cityofaustin/atd-data-publishing/README.md

 # transportation-data-publishing

-This repo houses ETL scripts for Austin Transportation's open data projects.
+This repo houses ETL scripts for Austin Transportation's data integration projects.
 They're written in Python.

 ## Quick Start

 We use Docker and cron to launch scripts in individual containers on a Linux host.
-Getting things up and running consists of building the Docker image on the host, then running the `deploy.sh` script to build shell scripts and deploy cron jobs.
+Getting things up and running consists of building the Docker image on the host, then running `build.sh` and `deploy.sh` to start the cron jobs.

 1. Install [Docker](https://docs.docker.com/) on a Linux machine.